mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 > For twenty years I have suffered bitterly;

-This is ...
-Setchō’s history: “For twenty years I have suffered bitterly.”
+This is Setchō’s history: “For twenty years I have suffered bitterly.”
 He has practiced for twenty years, and experienced lots of things.
 Engo says,

 >> This is your own fall into the weeds – it’s none of my business.
 Here’s a mute eating a bitter melon.

 Engo Zen Master says, “This is your own fall into the weeds.”
-That means in the basic nature of the human world, there is no extra world: [nirvana](glossary#nirvana), [enlightenment](glossary#enlightenment), paradise or not paradise, et cetera.
-Finally, the original nature of existence, all we have to do is be quiet, just do it.
+That means in the basic nature of the human world there is no extra word: [nirvana](glossary#nirvana), [enlightenment](glossary#enlightenment), paradise or not paradise, et cetera.
+Finally, [in] the original nature of existence, all we have to do is be quiet, just do it.
 That’s all we have to do.

-But, if you practice for 20 years and experience the bitterness; that is your fault, you did that.
+If you practice for 20 years and experience bitterness – that is your fault, you did that.
 Engo says, “That is none of my business; you did it.”
 Basically, the human world is no-suffering.

-So, “Here is a mute eating a bitter melon.”
-We know pretty well, if we practice, that there is the original nature of existence, embracing all sentient beings; there is no suffering, no pleasures – a completely peaceful, perfect world.
-We know it pretty well; if it is true, why don’t we always stay there?
-But we cannot stay there; so we experience lots of bitterness.
+“Here is a mute eating a bitter melon.”
+We know pretty well, if we practice, there is the original nature of existence, embracing all sentient beings.
+There is no suffering, no pleasures – a completely peaceful, perfect world.
+We know it pretty well.
+If it is true, why don’t we always stay there?
+We cannot stay there; so we experience lots of bitterness.
 But if you experience bitterness, you cannot say anything about how awful bitterness is, how wonderful bitterness is.
-So if you experience real bitterness, you become a mute: nothing to say.
+If you experience real bitterness, you become a mute: nothing to say.

-But this mute has lots of words, because you know how bitterness is.
-In order to live in the vastness of the human world, life and death, delusion and enlightenment come in and out – we have to experience bitterness.
-If you experience bitterness, you become a sort of mute.
+But this mute has lots of words, because you know how bitter it is.
+In order to live in the vastness of the human world, life and death, delusion and enlightenment come in and out.
+We have to experience bitterness.
+If you experience bitterness, you become sort of mute.
 That ‘mute’ means completely beyond good or bad, right and wrong; nothing to say.
 So finally, as old memories, you can talk about bitterness.
 At that time, bitterness is not bitterness; you can talk about bitterness with a smile.

 That’s why Engo Zen Master *teased* Setchō: “This is none of my business; *you* did it.
 But on the other hand, your bitterness is just like a mute, nothing to say.
 How wonderful it is!”